Refugees and Immigrants

-Lowell Alliance was one of several founders of RISC, which was established in late 2016 with a mission to foster a welcoming environment for refugees and immigrants, and support their successful integration into the Lowell community.
-RISC does this through sharing information, collaborating and advocating to coordinate and increase access to services and resources.
+Lowell Alliance was one of several founders of the RISE Coalition, which was established in late 2016 with a mission to foster a welcoming environment for refugees and immigrants, and support their successful integration into the Lowell community.
+RISE does this through sharing information, collaborating and advocating to coordinate and increase access to services and resources.

-Please join us on the fourth Friday of each month to participate in this important work and conversation.
-For updates, add yourself to the RISC email list by contacting Mary Tauras at Lowell Alliance.
+Please join us on the second Friday of each month to participate in this important work and conversation.
+For updates, add yourself to the RISE email list by contacting Mary Tauras at Lowell Alliance.